-- Notification prior to entry into ports of the Member States (Article 4 of VTMIS Directive); - Notification of dangerous or polluting goods carried on board (Article 13 of VTMIS Directive5); - Notification of waste and cargo residues (Article 6 of PRF Directive); - Notification of security information (Article 6 of Regulation EC 725/2004). - Notification of bunkers (Articles 2 and 13 of VTMIS Directive, IMO FAL convention IMO FAL Form n.3)6
+- Notification prior to entry into ports of the Member States (Article 4 of VTMIS Directive); - Notification of dangerous or polluting goods carried on board (Article 13 of VTMIS Directive); - Notification of waste from ships, including residues (Article 6, 7 and 9 of PRF Directive); - Notification of security information (Article 6 of Regulation EC 725/2004); - Information on persons on board (Articles 4(2) and 5(2) of Council Directive 98/41/EC). - Notification of bunkers (Articles 2 and 13 of VTMIS Directive, IMO FAL convention IMO FAL Form n.3)

-2.3 PRF Directive (2000/59/EC)
+2.3 PRF Directive (EU 2019/883)

-The PRF Directive regulates the delivery of ship generated waste and cargo residues to EU ports.
-To that end it provides for a pre-arrival notification of the waste and cargo residues that the ship intends to deliver at the next port of call, as well as information on the amounts and types of waste and cargo residues that were delivered in the last port of call, as well as information on the maximum dedicated storage capacity.
-This information, specified in Annex II to the Directive, should be notified prior to entry into a port of a Member State and within the relevant reporting timeframes.
-The relevant provisions are:
+The PRF Directive regulates the delivery of waste from shipsto EU ports.
+To that end it provides for an advance waste notification, including residues that the ship intends to deliver at the next port of call, as well as information on the maximum dedicated storage capacity, waste retained on board and estimated amount of waste to be generated.
+This information, specified in Annex 2 to the Directive, should be notified prior to entry into a port of a Member State and within the relevant reporting timeframes.